Cold-Water Trichome Refinery

 I'm an Investor

 One architecture.
-Three machine tiers.
+Four machine tiers.
 A market running on a workaround that hasn't been replaced — until now.

 I'm a Business Owner